Before I get to Perfect Picture Book Friday, I have a question I was hoping someone could help me with.

 Susanna Leonard Hill has a feature on her blog called Perfect Picture Book Friday.
 It is a list of “perfect” picture books recommended by all sorts of people.
 I chose this book because it encourages kids to become authors/writers.

-Published by Abrams Books for Young Readers on September 1, 2007Theme/Topic – Reading and writing
+32 Pages – Ages 4+Published by: Abrams Books for Young Readers on September 1, 2007Theme/Topic – Reading and writing

 Opening and Synopsis– “Sam was a library mouse.
 His home was in a little hole in the wall behind the children’s reference books, and he thought that life was very good indeed.”

 Sam decided that he should write a book of his own and he wrote “Squeak!
 A Mouse’s Life” and put it on the shelf in the autobiography section of the library.
 His book was a huge hit with the kids at the library.

 He has a lot of common sense and a great imagination (and he loves books).
 I like that in the illustrations we see Sam as dressed up like the characters of the book he just wrote.

 Activities and Resources –

 Mr. Kirk has a ton of great activities at his website including a make your own story activity!
 I think it would be a great activity to have kids write and illustrate their own little book.
-Click HERE to go to Mr. Kirk’s activity page.

 Visit a library and explore like Sam (just not at night, ’cause that may get you into trouble).
 Talk to your kids about the different books Sam wrote, (autobiography, mystery and a picture book).